 There are various methods of fasting other than daily intermittent fasting, including taking one or two days a week to fast, or the block fasting approach, which involves fasting for consecutive days at a time.
 I sometimes like to take one day a week as a fasting day, while still including daily intermittent fasting in my routine.

 I often have challenged clients do a 4-day block fast on probiotic-rich whey water or 100% grass-fed beef bone stock once or twice a month, which acts as an incredibly effective immune system reboot because it heals the gut and decreases inflammation (R4).
-However, eating within a daily compressed time window (intermittent fasting) allows me to reap most all of the benefits of longer block fasts while still allowing me to eat my favorite foods at dinner.
+However, eating within a daily compressed time window (intermittent fasting) allows me to reap most all of the benefits of longer block fasts while still allowing me to eat my favorite healing foods at dinner.
 It’s a win-win.

 A Tool for Transformation